Skip to main content

 Step 5: Build a Streak

 Once you start building a streak, the accountability shifts from external to internal.
 Missing a day doesn't just cost you money.
-It breaks a streak you've invested in.
+It breaks a streak you've invested in (see habit streaks psychology for why this lever gets stronger with time).
 This is the transition from external accountability to genuine self-discipline.

 The Future of Accountability